bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 ## Usage
 Configure the tool using the setting for you Snowflake instance.
 Note that the account is the string to the left of __snowflakecomputing.com__ in your URL.

+If you are creating a new table the key is optional but you must select a key when updating/insert new.

 If you do not select a temporary path then the tool will use the default Alteryx temp path.
 Using this path the tool will create subfolders based on the current UNIX time.

 When running temp csv files will be written to this location before being gzipped and uploaded to Snowflake.